 By Robert T.Kiyosaki with Sharon L.Letcher, published in 2005, 336 pages

 Note: this chronicle is written by guest writer Alex from the Des mentors pour entreprendre blog.

-Chronicle and summary of “Before You Quit Your Job”
+Book review and summary of “Before You Quit Your Job”

 Lesson 1: A prosperous company is born even before it is created